Blenheim Palace: 9th Duke of Marlborough

+10th Duke of Marlborough

-The 9th Duke was succeeded by his and Consuelo Vanderbilt's eldest son, John, 10th Duke of Marlborough (1897–1972), who after eleven years as a widower, remarried at the age of 74, to (Frances) Laura Charteris, formerly the wife of the 2nd Viscount Long and the 3rd Earl of Dudley, and granddaughter of the 11th Earl of Wemyss.
+The 9th Duke was succeeded by his and Consuelo Vanderbilt's eldest son, John, 10th Duke of Marlborough (1897–1972), who married to the Hon.
+Alexandra Mary Cadogan in 1920.
+Together they had two sons and three daughters.
+She died in 1961, and after eleven years as a widower he remarried at the age of 74 to (Frances) Laura Charteris, formerly the wife of the 2nd Viscount Long and the 3rd Earl of Dudley, and granddaughter of the 11th Earl of Wemyss.
 The marriage was short-lived, however; the Duke died just six weeks later, on 11 March 1972.
 The bereaved Duchess complained of "the gloom and inhospitality of Blenheim" after his death and soon moved out.
 In her autobiography, Laughter from a Cloud (1980), she referred to Blenheim Palace as "The Dump".
 She died in London in 1990.

 Second World War

+Coming-out party

+The coming-out party held for the 17 year-old Lady Sarah Consuelo Spencer-Churchill at Blenheim Palace on 7 July 1939 was considered to be the highlight of the social season, and in hindsight has been styled by some as "the last season ever".

+Over 700 guests attended, including Winston Churchill, Anthony Eden, Ian Fleming, and a 22-year-old John F. Kennedy.
+The house and gardens were lit up and visible for miles (kilometers), and the Ambrose band played in a pavilion, as the guests danced on the vast lawn into the early morning.

+Socialite Henry (Chips) Channon noted in his diary: "I have seen much, travelled far and am accustomed to splendour, but there has never been anything like tonight."

+Evacuees

-During the war the 10th Duke welcomed the boys from Malvern College as evacuees.
-In September 1940 Security Service (MI5) was allowed to use the palace as its base until the end of the war.
+During the war, the 10th Duke welcomed the boys from Malvern College as evacuees.
+In September 1940, the Security Service (MI5) was allowed to use the palace as its base until the end of the war.

+11th Duke of Marlborough

+John Spencer-Churchill, 11th Duke of Marlborough, JP, DL (13 April 1926 – 16 October 2014) was a British peer.
+He was the elder son of the 10th Duke of Marlborough and his wife, the Hon.
+Alexandra Mary Hilda Cadogan.
+He was known as "Sunny" after his courtesy title of Earl of Sunderland.
+He was ranked 224th in the Sunday Times Rich List 2004, with an estimated wealth of £185 million.

+In 1972, on inheriting the Dukedom of Marlborough, he assumed the management of Blenheim Palace and the Blenheim estate.
+To fund the maintenance of the house, he opened it to visitors and as a film set, and established a number of businesses, including a garden furniture company and a water bottling plant.

+He was also active in a range of organisations, including the Thames and Chilterns Tourist Board and Oxford United Football Club.
+He served as vice-president of the Witney Conservative Association, the local party of David Cameron.
+He died in 2014 at the age of 88.